google/visqol/README.md

 `--use_unscaled_speech_mos_mapping`
 - When used in conjunction with --use_speech_mode, this flag will prevent a perfect NSIM score of 1.0 being translated to a MOS score of 5.0.
 Perfect NSIM scores will instead result in MOS scores of ~4.x.

+`--use_memory_mapping`
+- Enabling memory mapping forces ViSQOL to use the filesystem, instead of RAM, for some large data structures thereby greatly reducing memory consumption.

 #### Example Command Line Usage

   To compare two files and output their similarity to the console: